Ukraine's Zelenskyy calls on Putin to meet as tensions soar

 Notably, the planned exercise involves the Crimea-based Black Sea Fleet.
 Russia annexed the Crimean Peninsula after seizing it from Ukraine in 2014. .

-Underscoring the West's concerns of an imminent invasion, a US defense official said an estimated 40 per cent to 50 per cent of the ground forces deployed in the vicinity of the Ukrainian border have moved into attack positions closer to the border.
+Underscoring the West's concerns of an imminent invasion, a US defense official said an estimated 40% to 50% of the ground forces deployed in the vicinity of the Ukrainian border have moved into attack positions closer to the border.

 The official also said the number of Russian ground units known as battalion tactical groups in the border area had grown to as many as 125, up from 83 two weeks ago.
 Each group has 750 to 1,000 soldiers.